Flower, Eggs, Milk

 coin rolled out, wheeling along and between the paving stones, ringing a chaotic

-tune along its rim before it fell, stuck unfortuitously betwixt two slabs just
+tune along its rim before it fell, then stuck unfortuitously between two slabs

-It stood up proud on its edge, half in and half out… and unnoticed by the
+It stood defiantly on its edge, half in and half out of the pavement…

-he neared the kitchens, his toes caught on the coin in just the right place,
+as Flower neared the kitchens, his toe caught on the coin in just the right

-and his gait faltered and jerked, and the tray of eggs was unleashed from his
+place, and his gait faltered and jerked, and the tray of eggs was unleashed

 Flower

-didn’t quite fall, finding his balance just before, but as he stumbled forward,
+found his balance just before he fell, but as he stumbled forward, his eyes

 shells, accosted the short man, who shrank back in terror.